TWO huge planning applications to build a total of 656 homes on green belt land have been turned down by the Government.

 Following powerful campaigns by worried neighbours, the 330-home Christmas Tree Farm development for Hawkwell and plans for 326 homes at Coombes Farm near Rochford have been rejected by a planning inspector.

-The two applications were turned down by Rochford District Council at the end of last year, but following appeals by the developers involved, they were looked at by Government inspectors at a planning inquiry hearing.
+The two applications were turned down by Rochford District Council at the end of last year, but following appeals by the developers involved, they were looked at by Government inspectors at a